 DYNAMIC stretching before a run is okay as a warm-up

 STATIC stretching is not beneficial to endurance runners performance

 Exceptions; A static stretching regimen is often prescribed when needed to improve range of motion/joint mobility

-“Stretching just for the sake of stretching won’t make you a better runner” - Coach Jim
+“If it feels good, do it.
+But stretching just for the sake of stretching won’t make you a better runner.” - Coach Jim